-(10, 119)

 Registration fee \$ 5.00

 Sessional fee for the undergraduate course 77.00

-Sessional fee for the undergradual 10.00

-Fee for athletics, the Union, etc. 12.50
+Fee for athletics, the Union, etc. 10.00

-Graduation feet
+Graduation fee: 12.50

-Fee for Supplemental Examination 2.00
+Fee for Supplemental Examination .2.00

 Students taking the six year double course in Arts and Law shall pay full fees for each of the four years in Arts and full fees for each of the three years in Law.